Exitsunicorn

 Why it matters

 Unicorn status was originally a rarity signal.
-With 1,300+ companies above the threshold and decacorns and hectocorns above that, the label has become a marketing fact rather than a competitive moat.
+With well over a thousand companies above the threshold and decacorns and hectocorns above that, the label has become a marketing fact rather than a competitive moat.
 The diligence question worth asking is not whether a company is a unicorn but what its ARR, growth, gross margin, and runway look like.
 A $1.1B unicorn with $20M ARR and 18 months of runway is in a different position than a $1.1B unicorn at $200M ARR with positive cash flow.

 For venture funds, holding unicorn positions also drives mark-up cycles in fund accounting.
 A markup from $800M to $1.2B in a follow-on round adds 50% to RVPI even though no cash has changed hands.
 LPs who read TVPI without context can misread this as realized progress.
 The transition from RVPI to DPI requires an actual exit at a price the market clears.